auberamas/Rover-run-/README.md

     - Identifies the optimal sequence of moves by finding the leaf with the minimal cost and then finding back its combination of moves from the root.

 3. **Complexity Metrics**:
     - Evaluating the time of execution of the main function in second or microseconds.
-We give also the time of a full sequence until Marc reach the base.
+We give also the time of a full sequence until MARC reach the base.

 ### Build Instructions